 All Translation Issues are sent to the translator who translated the string.

 | Account Owner /

 |Translation Resource / Translation Resource Manager||

-Any email address can be added as a watcher to receive notifications about an issue being opened, commented on, or closed.
+Any email address can be added as a watcher by an Account Owner, Project Manager, or Agency Account Owner users.
+Watchers receive notifications about an issue being opened, commented on, or closed.